On the Betti numbers of compact holomorphic symplectic orbifolds of dimension four: Riemann--Roch theorem for orbifolds

 \subsection{Orbifolds and V-bundles}

-We first fix the notion of orbifolds (``V-manifolds'' in \cite{Satake56} \cite{Satake57}). \begin{defi}[Orbifolds] An \emph{$n$-dimensional complex orbifold} is a connected paracompact Hausdorff complex analytic space $X$ such that for any point $x\in X$, there exists an open neighborhood $U$ of $x$ and a triple $(V,G,\pi)$ with $V$ an open subset of $\C^n$, $G$ a finite \emph{subgroup} of the biholomorphic automorphism group of $V$, and $\pi:V\rightarrow U$ the composition of the quotient map $V\rightarrow V/G$ and an isomorphism $V/G\simeq U$. \end{defi} \begin{rmk} Note that an orbifold is always normal (see for instance \cite[Th\'eor\`eme 4]{Cartan}).
-In particular, the singular locus is of codimension at least 2. \end{rmk} \begin{rmk} In modern literature (see for example \cite{ALRBook}), \emph{orbifold} is a synonym for (analytic) \emph{Deligne--Mumford stack}.
-In particular, the collection of charts $(V, G, \pi)$ is part of the data of an orbifold and the group $G$ is sometimes allowed to act non-effectively on $V$.
-If we use the terminology \emph{orbifold} in this generalized sense, then what is defined in Definition \ref{def:orbifolds} corresponds to the so-called \emph{effective orbifolds} \cite[Definition 1.2]{ALRBook}.
-By the following result of Prill, these are equivalent notions, as the effective orbifold/stacky structure is determined by the underlying complex analytic space. \end{rmk}
+We first fix the notion of orbifolds (``V-manifolds'' in \cite{Satake56, Satake57}). \begin{defi}[Orbifolds] An \emph{$n$-dimensional complex orbifold} is a connected paracompact Hausdorff complex analytic space $X$ such that for any point $x\in X$, there exists an open neighborhood $U$ of $x$ and a triple $(V,G,\pi)$ with $V$ an open subset of $\C^n$, $G$ a finite \emph{subgroup} of the biholomorphic automorphism group of $V$, and $\pi:V\rightarrow U$ the composition of the quotient map $V\rightarrow V/G$ and an isomorphism $V/G\simeq U$. \end{defi} \begin{rmk} Note that an orbifold is always normal (see for instance \cite[Th\'eor\`eme 4]{Cartan}).
+In particular, the singular locus is of codimension at least 2. \end{rmk}

 \begin{defipro}[{\cite[Proposition 6]{Prill}}] Let $X$ be an $n$-dimensional complex orbifold.
-Let $x\in X$.
+Let $x\in \Sing X$.
 Then there exist a finite subgroup $G_x$ of $\GL_{n}(\C)$ and an open neighbourhood $V_x\subset \C^n$ of the origin $0\in \C^n$, stable under the action of $G_x$, with $V_x/G_x$ isomorphic to an open neighbourhood $U_x$ of $x$, and such that

 Such a group $G_x$ is unique up to conjugation.
-Let $\pi_x:V_x\rightarrow V_x/G_x\simeq U_x$, we call $(U_x,V_x,G_x,\pi_x)$ a \emph{local uniformizing system} of $x$ and $G_x$ the \emph{local fundamental group} of $X$ at $x$. \end{defipro}
+Let $\pi_x:V_x\rightarrow V_x/G_x\simeq U_x$, we call $(U_x,V_x,G_x,\pi_x)$ a \emph{local uniformizing system} of $x$, and $G_x$ the \emph{local fundamental group} of $X$ at $x$. \end{defipro}

+\begin{rmk} In modern literature (see for example \cite{ALRBook}), \emph{orbifold} is a synonym for (analytic) \emph{Deligne--Mumford stack}.
+In particular, the collection of charts $(V, G, \pi)$ is part of the data of an orbifold and the group $G$ is sometimes allowed to act non-effectively on $V$.
+If we use the terminology \emph{orbifold} in this generalized sense, then what is defined in Definition \ref{def:orbifolds} corresponds to \emph{effective orbifolds} \cite[Definition 1.2]{ALRBook} with all nontrivial elements of all stabilizer groups acting with a non-empty fixed locus of codimension at least 2.
+By the above result of Prill, these are equivalent notions, as such an orbifold/stacky structure is determined by the underlying complex analytic space. \end{rmk}

 The notion of vector bundles naturally generalizes to orbifolds.

 \begin{defi}[V-bundles] Let $X$ be an orbifold. \begin{itemize} \item A V-\emph{bundle} (or \emph{orbibundle}) on $X$ is a vector bundle $F$ on $X_{\operatorname{reg}}:=X\smallsetminus\Sing X$ such that for any local uniformizing system $(U,V,G,\pi)$, there exists a vector bundle $\hat{F}_V$ on $V$ endowed with an equivariant action of $G$ such that: